Applications for 2024/2025 are now open!

 The various residency opportunities include:

-The Istituto Svizzero issues a new call each year for twelve ten-month residencies running from September to July.
+The Istituto Svizzero issues a new call each year for several ten-month residencies running from September to July.

-The Roma Calling residencies are for artists (visual arts, design, architecture, literature, dance, theatre and music) and researchers (social, human and natural sciences).
+The Roma Calling residencies are for artists (visual arts, design, architecture, literature, dance, theatre and music) who have proven experience in the arts or who have completed an education (Bachelor, Master or other) and for researchers doctoral/post-doctoral students (social, human, natural and other sciences).

 In addition to their personal research projects, residents are required to take part in the Institute’s transdisciplinary project.
 The programme, of about twenty days distributed throughout the year, is defined by the management in relation to the residents selected and their interests.
 It consists of events, study trips, workshops which include the participation and contribution of established researchers and artists.